How to Solve The “Wi-Fi connected but no internet” Problem in Windows PC

 What does the Wi-Fi Connected But No Internet Access message mean?

-When you see the “Wi-Fi connected but there is no internet access” error message, it means your device can connect to a local network (router or modem) but cannot interact with other systems online, like websites or servers.
+“Wi-Fi connected but there is no internet access” error means your device can connect to a local network (router or modem) but cannot interact with other systems online, like websites or servers.

 • Connected, no internet.